AdarshSingh-ASR/Culturo/RAILWAY_DEPLOYMENT.md

 - Check logs in Railway dashboard
 - Ensure all dependencies are in `requirements.txt` and `package.json`
 - Verify Node.js and Python versions
+- **Nixpacks Issues**: If you encounter Nixpacks errors, switch to Dockerfile deployment
+- **Docker Build Issues**: Check if all required files are present and not excluded by `.dockerignore`

 #### 2. Environment Variables
 **Problem**: App can't find API keys or database